infu/nftanvil_doh_minter/README.md

 # Step by step

-1) `yarn start` to get a private key and address generated.
+1) `yarn address` to get a private key and address generated.
 Address will be in identity.json (Keep it secret)
 2) Copy the address for later
 3) Place big images in `content/` folder
 5) Place thumb images in `thumb/` folder (They need to have the same coresponding filenames)